What age and weight do you have to be to donate blood?

 How often can I donate blood or platelets?

 You must wait at least 56 days between donations of whole blood and 16 weeks (112 days) between double red cell donations.
-Platelet apheresis donors may give every two weeks for a max of 24 times per year.
+Platelet apheresis donors may give every seven days for a max of 24 times per year.

 Will I feel faint?